Drakkar-Software/OctoBot/docs/source/pages/Notifications.rst

    "notification-type": ["telegram"]

-Telegram notifications use the Telegram service. `See Telegram service configuration wiki <https://github.com/Drakkar-Software/OctoBot/wiki/Telegram-interface>`_
+Telegram notifications use the Telegram service. `See Telegram service configuration docs <Telegram-interface.html>`_

 On Web Interface
 ^^^^^^^^^^^^^^^^